UNDERSTANDING HOW CREDIT SCORES WORK

 WHAT IS A CREDIT SCORE?

-A credit score is a three-digit number that reflects the creditworthiness of an individual.
-It ranges typically between 300 and 900, with a higher score indicating better creditworthiness.
-This score is derived from the individual’s credit history, which includes information on their loans, credit card usage, payment history, and other financial behavior.
+Credit score, a three-digit number, has its usual range between 300 and 900.
+The higher this number is, the better is the creditworthiness.
+This score is derived from the individual’s credit history, which includes loans taken, the credit card usage, his payment history, etc.

 CREDIT RATING COMPANIES IN INDIA

-The Reserve Bank of India (RBI) has licensed four authorized credit rating agencies in India to provide credit scores.
-These agencies gather and analyze financial data to generate a credit score for individuals and organizations.
-The four major credit rating companies are:
+The RBI has issued licenses to four established credit rating firms in India for providing credit scores.
+The firms gather and analyze data in the financial fields to derive a credit score for people as well as organizations.
+The four significant credit rating companies are:

-1. TransUnion CIBIL: Commonly known as the CIBIL score, this is one of the most recognized credit scores in India.
-It is widely used by financial institutions for assessing loan and credit card applications.
+1. TransUnion CIBIL: The common name given to this score is the CIBIL score.
+It is one of the most widely recognized scores given in India.
+There is wide application of the same score by lending institutions in approval of loan and credit card applications.

 HOW TO CHECK YOUR CREDIT SCORE?

-Each of the four credit bureaus allows individuals to check their credit score for free once a year.
-Additionally, there are several websites that offer this service for free.
-To check your credit score, you can visit the website of any of these credit bureaus and provide details such as your Aadhar card, PAN number, and other personal information.
-Experian, in particular, has made the process even more convenient by allowing users to request their credit score via WhatsApp.
+Each of these four credit bureaus allows users to request a free credit score report once a year.
+There are also numerous free websites online that offer this facility.
+You can log onto any one of these credit bureaus’ websites and then provide details like your Aadhar card, PAN number, among other appropriate personal details, to check your credit score.
+Experian has also made it even easier, as they allow users to request their credit score directly through WhatsApp.

 UNDERSTANDING THE CIBIL SCORE RANGE

-The CIBIL score, like other credit scores, ranges from 300 to 900.
-Here’s what each range signifies:
+Like other credit scores, the CIBIL score ranges from 300 to 900.
+And here’s what each range means:

 CIBIL Range Rating Implication